hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

   <figcaption align="center"><i>Conceptual art by John Baldessari, in which he hired another painter to paint a picture.</i></figcaption>
 </figure>
 </center>

-# Copying
-Many recent critics of text-to-image call it copying, going so far as to say that these algorithms store databases of pictures on the web and use them at run-time to produce new images.

-**How It's Useful**: [A few recent preprints have demonstrated cases](https://arxiv.org/abs/2301.13188) where some models can reproduce training images.

-**The Subtext**: "AI" art is not art, it's dishonest and unoriginal.

-**How It's Misleading**:
-This analogy is so wrong that it's hard to imagine how anyone came up with it in good faith.
-These models do not store copies at test-time.
-So far, the instances when they duplicate training data seem to be quite rare and amenable to mitigation, e.g., they are cases with extensive training dataset duplication.
-More research is needed to fully understand these issues, but to say that it's "just copying" is simply wrong.

 # Theft